Christina McHale: 2020

 McHale kicked off her 2020 season at Auckland where she lost in the second round to top seed and eventual champion, Serena Williams.
 Entering the Hobart International main draw after coming through qualifying, McHale was defeated in the first round by top seed Elise Mertens.
 At the Australian Open, she lost in the first round to 13th seed Petra Martić.

 Seeded third at the Newport Beach Challenger, McHale reached the quarterfinal where she was defeated by sixth seed and eventual finalist, Stefanie Vögele.
 At the Mexican Open, she lost her quarterfinal match to seventh seed and eventual champion, Heather Watson.
 Seeded 12th at the Indian Wells Challenger, she was defeated in the second round by Barbara Haas.

 2022-2024: Retirement, comeback

 McHale announced her retirement from professional tennis, after losing in the first round of qualifying at the 2022 US Open.

-McHale returned to professional tennis in November 2024.
+McHale returned to professional tennis in November 2024, again competing on tour until July 2025.